prateeksan/python-design-patterns/README.md

 # Python Design Patterns

 The purpose of this project is to document my deep dive into the world of design patterns.
 All design patterns are divided into three categories (directories): **Creational**, **Structural** & **Behavioural**.
 Each pattern is contained within its own module (with its own `.py` script).
-Each module will contain a sample implementation along with some demonstrative tests and extensive documentation.
+Each module contains a sample implementation along with some demonstrative tests and extensive documentation.
 Each module can be run as a standalone python script or imported into other scripts.

 Please feel free to suggest modifications/updates.
-This project is a work in progress and all implementations are open to debate.

 ## Index

-(Currently being updated...)

 + [**Creational Patterns**](https://github.com/prateeksan/python-design-patterns/tree/master/creational)
     + [Singleton](https://github.com/prateeksan/python-design-patterns/tree/master/creational/singleton.py)